takecian/webpay-token-ios/README.md

 then, run `pod install`.

-### 2. copy files manually
+### 2. Copy files manually

-1. clone this repository
+1. Clone this repository
-2. add files under Webpay directory to your project
+2. Add files under Webpay directory to your project

 ### Check if installed correctly
-add `#import 'Webpay.h'` in one of your files, and see if your target builds without error.
+Add `#import 'Webpay.h'` in one of your files, and see if your target builds without error.

 ## Overview